radrbiz/radr-wiki/collections/_en/introduction/google_authenticator.md

 # Google Authentor

-Apps that support Google verification codes include Microsoft Authenticator, Google Authenticator, etc.
+Apps that support "Two-step verification" (or 2-Step Verification) include Microsoft Authenticator, Google Authenticator, etc.

 Authenticator provides a six- to eight-digit one-time password which users must provide in addition to their username and password to log into Google services or other sites.
 The Authenticator can also generate codes for third-party applications, such as password managers or file hosting services.
 Previous versions of the software were open source.